August 03, 2019

 So Morice started to put bricks together, using cement, forming structures that sometimes depict a certain character, and sometimes only have a spatial shape.
 He made single, stand-alone structures, but usually he united a number of structures into ensembles, sometimes using iron as a connecting material.

-A number of ensembles and stand-alone structure are arranged in more or less triangular spaces near the farm, but it is a special feature of this art environment that most stone structure are arranged along the road in alignments.
+A number of ensembles and stand-alone structure were arranged in more or less triangular spaces near the farm, but it is a special feature of this art environment that most stone structure were arranged along the road in alignments.

 This can of course be related to the space that Morice had at his disposal, but it is also tempting to see a relationship with the alignments of neolithic stones that form a characteristic (and famous) spatial element in Brittany.